kj3moraes/llm-viz/writeup/writeup.md

 **Last Layer Experts**
 ![](./images/visualization-last.png)

 ## What's next

 Although this was disappointing that there is nothing significant that each expert learned, there is a lot more to explore.
 Anthropic's recent papers on monosemanticity show promise at extracting what LLMs have learned.
 What does that mean ?

 The next step would be to replicate and apply the same feature extraction pipeline onto Mixtral.
 Maybe this might yeild some results.

+Secondly a paper came out about introducing [ESFT - Expert Specialized Fine Tuning](https://arxiv.org/pdf/2407.01906) where they tune experts most relevant to a downstream task and freeze the rest.
+This might be interesting to replicate.